-Slowing Down: Breaking the Fast Fashion Mindset
+Slowing Down: Breaking the Fast Fashion Mindset (and Habit)

 Before we get started, let me be clear: The goal of this article is not to convince you of anything.
 I’m not going to tell you why you should divest from fast fashion and put in the effort to shop more thoughtfully and with longevity in mind, as that approach has historically gotten me in trouble (at least on Twitter)—I’ve already written about the many ills of fast fashion, anyway and how to fix them: